vermastutz/US-Power-Outages/README.md

 Our goal for this project, is to analyze a dataset of major power outages in the U.S. spanning from January 2000 to July 2016.
 The dataset is made available by Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure (LASCI), and can be accessed at [Purdue LASCI](https://engineering.purdue.edu/LASCI/research-data/outages).

-The dataset provides extensive information on the outages themselves as well as geographical and climatic characteristics, electricity consumption patterns, and economic traits of the affected states.
+The dataset provides extensive information on the outages themselves as well as geographical and climatic characteristics, electricity consumption patterns, and economic traits of the affected regions.

 Our analysis will progress through several key stages.
 Initially, we will clean the dataset and perform exploratory data analysis to understand the data's structure and trends.